oracle-livelabs/developer/visual-builder/studio/create-web-app/create-project/create-project.md

 4. In the Add Service Instances dialog, with **Instance Type** set to **Visual Builder and Oracle Integration** and **Authentication Method** set to **Identity Domain** on the left, locate the Visual Builder instance in your tenancy.
 Once you find the instance you want to use, select it and click **Add**.

     ![The Add Service Instances dialog with myVBinstance of type Visual Builder IDCS Resource selected.
 An Add button is also shown.](images/env-add-service-instances.png "Environments page")

+    **Note:** If the Visual Builder instance you want to use does not show up in the list of instances, select **Visual Builder Credentials** under **Authentication Method**, then enter the URL to your Visual Builder instance's home page (for example, http://yourserver/ic/builder), the credentials of a user who can access that instance, and click **Add**.

     Wait for the instance's Status to turn green, from 'Unknown' to 'Available'.